 Students are expected to actively engage in this unit through Discussion pages, completing all online tasks and participating in ALL the Canvas discussion forums and activities.
 Assessment activities have been designed to stimulate students to put hands on the practical application and how to do/perform methods they have been exposed to.

 Required IT skills

 Students who choose to purchase statistical software other than that which is provided by the University of Canberra will need to cover that cost themselves.
 We note that there also also free and/or open source statistical software packages available.
 Other learning resources will be available via the library, or freely online.

 Work placement, internships or practicums

-Academic Language: Academic writing style and language must be maintained throughout the unit, and within the unit Canvas forums
+Academic Language: Academic writing style and language must be maintained throughout the unit, and within the unit Canvas forums.

 Clarity and Expression: Concepts should be analysed and discussed without unnecessary verbiage.
 Written work must demonstrate correct grammatical expression and spelling.
 Poor grammar obscures meaning in your discussion.

-Use of resources: you are expected to read widely and use a variety of credible evidence to support your discussions.
+Use of resources: You are expected to read widely and use a variety of credible evidence to support your discussions.
 Your work must be supported by current published literature and fully referenced.
 Resources must not be limited to texts only.
 It is an expectation that you use database searches to obtain recent journal articles.